-HRSA may elect not to fund applicants with management or financial instability that directly relate to the organization's ability to implement statutory, regulatory or other requirements (45 CFR § 75.205).
+HRSA may elect not to fund applicants with management or financial instability that directly relates to the organization's ability to implement statutory, regulatory or other requirements (45 CFR § 75.205).

-Applications receiving a favorable objective review are reviewed for other considerations that include past performance, as applicable, cost analysis of the project/program budget, assessment of management systems, ensuring continued applicant eligibility, and compliance with any public policy requirements, including those requiring just-in-time submissions.
-You may be asked to submit additional programmatic or administrative information (such as an updated budget or other support information) or to undertake certain activities (such as negotiation of an indirect cost rate) in anticipation of an award.
-However, even at this point in the process, such requests do not guarantee that an award will be made.
-Following review of all applicable information, HRSA's approving and business management officials will determine whether an award can be made, if special conditions are required, and what level of funding is appropriate.
+HRSA reviews applications receiving a favorable objective review for other considerations that include past performance, as applicable, cost analysis of the project/program budget, assessment of your management systems, ensuring continued applicant eligibility, and compliance with any public policy requirements, including those requiring just-in-time submissions.
+HRSA may ask you to submit additional programmatic or administrative information (such as an updated budget or "other support" information) or to undertake certain activities (such as negotiation of an indirect cost rate) in anticipation of an award.
+However, even at this point in the process, such requests do not guarantee that HRSA will make an award.
+Following review of all applicable information, HRSA's approving and business management officials will determine whether HRSA can make an award, if special conditions are required, and what level of funding is appropriate.